-Appendix 9 Proposed Delegation for 2018/19 as defined by the Student Conduct Regulations
+Appendix 9 Proposed Delegation as defined by the Student Conduct Regulations

 Named Officer.
-An academic member of the College's Executive team approved annually by the Planning & Resources Committee.
+Members of the College's Executive team approved annually by the Planning & Resources Committee.
 The Named Officer has responsibility for authorising misconduct hearings for cases referred to them by the Student Conduct Officer.
 The Named Officer also has responsibility for authorising a student appeal of the outcome of a major misconduct hearing, and will act as the Chair of the Appeal Panel or nominate another member of the College Executive team to act in their place.